The computational complexity of knot genus in a fixed 3-manifold

 The Mixed Integer Programming problem asks whether there is an integral point $h$ on $P$ that satisfies $x(h) \leq m_F$ (respectively $m_F -1$) and the constraints i) and ii) above. \end{enumerate}

 \textbf{Step 5}: Since $K$ is homologically trivial, $m_F$ is finite for at least one facet $F$.
-The minimum of $m_F$ over all facets $F$ of the unit ball of the Thurston norm for $H^1(X ; \mathbb{R})/W$ is equal to the Thurston complexity of $K$.
-Moreover, the genus can be easily read from the Thurston complexity.
-Therefore, we can check if this minimum is equal to the given integer $g$ or not.
-On the other hand, the number of facets is at most polynomially large in $c$ by the combination of Theorems \ref{basis} and \ref{number of faces}.
+The minimum of $m_F$ over all facets $F$ of the unit ball of the Thurston norm for $H^1(X ; \mathbb{R})/W$ is equal to the Thurston complexity $c_\text{Th}(K)$ of $K$.
+Therefore, we can check if this minimum is greater than the given integer $g$ or not.
+Note that the number of facets is at most polynomially large in $c$ by the combination of Theorems \ref{basis} and \ref{number of faces}.
 Hence, the algorithm runs in time that is at most polynomially large in $c$.\\

-This finishes the non-deterministic algorithm for finding the genus of a knot in a fixed 3-manifold $M$} lies in \textbf{co-NP}. \end{proof}
+This finishes the non-deterministic algorithm, thereby establishing that \textsc{Thurston complexity for a knot in the fixed 3-manifold $M$} lies in \textbf{co-NP}. \end{proof}

 The next lemma translates the problem of computing the genus of a knot $K$ to the computation of the Thurston complexity for $K$.
 This is where the toroidal boundary hypothesis will be used in the proof of Theorem \ref{main:boundary}.